kamoteqv2/kamoteq-switch/README.md

 ### Available serial commands for ESP8266:

-- {"erase":1} erase board information wifi and pins
-- {"erasewifi":1} erase wifi credential
-- {"erasepins":1} set pins to default 0
-- {"ssid":"mywifi","password":"mypass"} update the wifi credential
-- {"devicename":"mydevicename"} update the device name
-- {"dht":1} get the dht sensor values
+#### Commands for controlling the board and updating settings:
-- {"erase":1}: This command erases the board pins and wifi password.
+- {"erase":1}: This command erases the board's pin and wifi settings.
-- {"erasewifi":1}: This command erases the wifi password.
+- {"erasewifi":1}: This command erases the wifi settings.
 - {"reset":1}: This command resets the ESP8266 board.
-- {"pinNum":<pinNumber>,"setMod":<pinMode>}: This command sets a specific pin on the microcontroller board to the desired state.
-Replace <pinNumber> with the pin number you want to set, and <pinMode> with the mode you want to set it to (e.g. "HIGH", "LOW").
+- {"pinNum":,"setMod":}: This command sets a specific pin on the board to the desired state.
+Replace with the pin number you want to set, and with the mode you want to set it to (e.g. "HIGH", "LOW").
+- {"ssid":"mywifi","password":"mypass"}: Use this command to update the wifi settings with your network name and password.
+- {"devicename":"mydevicename"}: Use this command to update the device name.
+- {"dht":1}: Use this command to get the DHT sensor values.
+#### Commands for erasing board information:
+- {"erase":1}: This command erases the board's pin and wifi settings.
+- {"erasewifi":1}: This command erases the wifi settings.
+- {"erasepins":1}: This command sets all pins to default 0.

 ***Note:*** There are a maximum of 5 output pins that can be used on the firmware for ESP8266: GPIO 4, 5, 12, 13, 14.
 Refer to the KamoteQ-switch firmware repository for the latest available commands and their descriptions.